 The eastern provinces are well known for their maritime history, wide open spaces and incredible scenery, especially during fall.
-They are also fantastic wildlife viewing oppotunities; from moose in Algonquin Provincial Park, Ontario to polar bears in Churchill, Manitoba.
+They are also known for fantastic wildlife viewing opportunities; from moose in Algonquin Provincial Park, Ontario to polar bears in Churchill, Manitoba.

-Eastern Canada is the perfect vacation spot for couples and families alike; explore the lighthouses of Nova Scotia and go canoeing in Ontario, the possiblities are almost endless!
+Eastern Canada is the perfect vacation spot for couples and families alike; explore the lighthouses of Nova Scotia and go canoeing in Ontario, the possibilities are almost endless!

 Atlantic Canada (Nova Scotia, Newfoundland & Labrador, New Brunswick & Prince Edward Island)

 Atlantic Canada is home to amazing maritime history, including Peggy's Cove, one of the world's most famous and picturesque lighthouses.
-Cape Breton National Park is home to incredible coastal landscapes and great opportunities for cycling and walking routes, at the tip of Nova Scotia.
+Cape Breton National Park boasts incredible coastal landscapes and great opportunities for cycling and walking routes, at the tip of Nova Scotia.

 Prince Edward Island is the smallest province, but that doesn't mean it doesn't pack a punch.
 Home of the iconic character 'Anne of Green Gables', visit the author's childhood home and the Green Gables Heritage Centre in Cavendish.